SmartSoundKAIST/6DRIR-DL/README.md

 #### Paper ####

-The full details of **6DRIR-DL** will be presented at the "International Conference on Spatial and Immersive Audio 2023 August 23–25, Huddersfield, UK" with the title "Six degrees-of-freedom room impulse response dataset measured over a dense loudspeaker grid (6DRIR-DL)".
+Details of **6DRIR-DL** can be also found in the conference paper: <a href="http://www.aes.org/e-lib/browse.cfm?elib=22184"> "Six degrees-of-freedom room impulse response dataset measured over a dense loudspeaker grid (6DRIR-DL)" </a>, presented at "International Conference on Spatial and Immersive Audio", 2023 August 23–25, Huddersfield, UK

 #### License ####